saasbook/courseware/README.md

 * `practice-exams`: Review slides and practice exams for midterms and finals.
 * `self-checks`: Questions per module for students to verify their understanding.

-The recommended setup is to [use Cloud9](https://github.com/saasbook/courseware/wiki/Setting-up-Cloud9).
-We no longer support prebuilt virtual machine images.
-The [wiki](https://github.com/saasbook/courseware/wiki) has other setup options, but not all are thoroughly tested, and none are officially supported.
+The recommended setup is to [use Codio](https://codio.saasbook.info) for programming assignments and autograding; the [book's website](http://www.saasbook.info/instructors) has other options.
+We no longer support Cloud9 or prebuilt VM images.

 The Wiki also contains information on each of the autogradable homeworks, which are public repos named `saasbook/hw-*`.
 (The corresponding